 Apsara Theatre Show — Angkor Village Siem Reap

 The Apsara Theatre at Angkor Village Hotel is one of the most respected classical dance venues in Siem Reap — a proper sit-down performance in a dedicated theatre space, not a hotel lobby sideshow.
-The show runs three nights a week and presents a programme of classical Khmer dance alongside village dance forms, performed by trained dancers accompanied by a live traditional orchestra.
+Since 1997, Siem Reap’s oldest theatre has contributed to the revival of Khmer traditional dances, with a troupe of 30 artists performing renditions of the ancient Reamker legends and folk dances from rural Cambodia, accompanied by a live traditional orchestra.

 The evening begins at 7:30pm with dinner — choose from classic Khmer dishes, Cambodian tapas, or a vegetarian menu.
-The performance itself runs from 8:30 to 9:30pm and typically includes three classical pieces and two village dances.
-The pace is measured and ceremonial, which is exactly the point: this is Cambodian court dance as it was performed for royalty, not entertainment staged for a tour group.
+The performance runs from 8:30 to 9:30pm and typically includes three classical pieces and two village dances.
+The pace is measured and ceremonial: this is Cambodian court dance as it was performed for royalty, not entertainment staged for a tour group.

 Apsara dance is a UNESCO Intangible Cultural Heritage form that nearly disappeared during the Khmer Rouge period.
-The revival has taken decades of patient reconstruction from surviving masters and archival sources.
+The revival has taken decades of patient reconstruction from surviving masters.
 Watching it here — in a setting that takes the form seriously — is a very different experience from the brief dance interludes you’ll find at larger tourist restaurants.

 Arrive by 7:30pm if you’re dining.
-If dinner isn’t your plan, tickets for the show alone are also available.
 Dress is smart-casual — this is a proper theatre.
+Book directly through the Apsara Theatre website or contact them at +855 (0)99 577 077.